 It’s important to know that the risks related to surgical mesh are different with various mesh-based repairs:

 Negative effects following surgery can be life-changing for some women.
 Pain may persist even after the mesh is removed.

-Consider various options regarding POP treatment, including non-surgical methods and suture-based methods, as they have been shown to be very effective in the long term without some of the complications associated with mesh use.
+Consider various options regarding POP treatment, including non-surgical methods and suture-based methods that don’t use mesh, as they have been shown to be very effective in the long term without some of the complications associated with mesh use.

 Surgery may be performed with or without the use of surgical mesh.
 Use of mesh may increase the risk of subsequent surgeries due to complications involving the mesh.
 In a small percentage of patients, additional surgeries might not solve all medical problems.
-You should consult an expert in this area as experience does help in determining the best course of management.
+However, surgical treatment with mesh may offer a more durable repair of the prolapse than non-mesh surgeries.
+Consult a specialist in this area as experience does help in determining the best course of management.

 You should follow up with routine check-ups and pelvic examinations each year.
 Let your healthcare provider know if you have symptoms such as vaginal bleeding or discharge, pelvic or groin pain, or pain during sexual intercourse.
 Tell your doctor about any surgical mesh implants if you plan to have surgery to treat a related condition or another type of operation.
-Talk to him or her if you have any questions or concerns.
+Talk to your provider if you have any questions or concerns.

 Last reviewed by a Cleveland Clinic medical professional on 09/30/2020.